Cream Cheese Stuffed Baby Bell Pepper Appetizer | Made by Meaghan Moineau

 Instructions

-3. Add garlic, salt, black pepper, and dried herbs of your choice.
-Continue to sauté for another 5 minutes until the garlic is fragrant.
+6. Add the garlic, salt, pepper, and herbs of your choice, and sauté for about 5 minutes longer.

-6. Serve hot, with a drizzle of red wine vinegar over each serving, and a sprinkling of minced scallions or parsley on top if desired.
+11. Serve hot, with a drizzle of vinegar on top of each serving and a sprinkling of minced scallions or parsley, if desired.

 Tips